 The above referenced resolution is to approve entering into a Joint Powers Agreement again for the coming year.
 By doing so, the City accepts the State's Qualified Allocation Plan for the selection of projects.
+However, the State requires applications for potential housing projects within Duluth to have the support of the City Council and the City Administration.
 In May, staff anticipates having resolution(s) before the Council for projects seeking the support from the City for their tax credit application(s).